Protect our Pollinators

 3 out of 4 of all the crops that we grow require pollination by insects and without them, the availability and diversity of fresh food would decline dramatically.
 Not only do they pollinate our food crops but they are vital for the reproduction of other wild plants that support so much of our wildlife.

 Yet sadly, pollinators are seriously under threat, three species of bumblebee have become extinct in recent decades and one in ten species of wild bee face extinction.
 Many species of moths, butterflies, beetles and hoverflies are also in trouble.

 However, it is not too late to turn it around.
 We are doing vital work across Leicestershire and Rutland to help protect our pollinators and with your support we can continue this work.

 Managing Nature Reserves

-Our 35 nature reserves spread across Leicestershire and Rutland provide space for nature to recover, each one is carefully managed and protected to help wildlife thrive.
-Our grassland reserves provide food and shelter for pollinating insects.
+Our 35 nature reserves spread across Leicestershire and Rutland provide space for nature to recover, each one is carefully managed and protected to help wildlife, like pollinators thrive.
+For example, species-rich grasslands provide food and shelter for pollinating insects.

 Working with Landowners

 We work with local landowners to help them make their land a better place for wildlife.
 Much of this supports pollinators, for example, we advise leaving messy corners and field margins where pollinators can breed and hibernate.

 Surveying and Recording

 We monitor, study and survey grassland plants and pollinating insects to identify special places and important species.
 This tells us which areas needs protecting and enhancing to help pollinators thrive.